fjp/CarND-MPC-Project/writeup.md

 Model predictive control reframes the task of following a vehicle into an optimization problem.
 The solution to this optimization is a time ordered set of optimal actuator inpus for steering delta and acceleration a, which can be positive or negative.
 When these inputs are integrated using an initial state x and the underlying vehicle model f(x), the result is an optimal trajectory.
 To find this optimal trajectory, a cost function is utilized, which also accounts for the vehicle constraints.

-The result of the implemented MPC can be found here:
+The result of the implemented MPC can be seen in the video "CarND-MPC-video.mpg".

 ## The Model